 How to build your Toyota GT86

-Using scissors, separate each of the three main sections and each of the four tyre tracks from the grey background, being especially careful not to cut off the tabs.
-Fold and glue these tabs so they adhere to the underside of the adjacent panel – doing so will pull the car into the three-dimensional shape that should resemble a Toyota GT86.
+Fold and glue all of these tabs so they adhere to the underside of the adjacent panel – doing so will pull the car into the three-dimensional shape that should resemble a Toyota GT86.

 This activity is recommended for older children; it should take about an hour to carefully put your model together.